julien-arino/math-of-data-science/slides/MATH2740-slides-00-course-organisation.md

 - Markers will be on the lookout for this
 - Paraphrasing my computer code = academic dishonesty !
 - [stack overflow](https://stackoverflow.com/) is a fantastic resource but if you use a solution from there, cite it (in a notebook, that's easy)
+- ChatGPT, GitHub Copilot, etc. are not your friends in this course..

 ---